the-helel/ML-Pipeline-Docker/README.md

 # Prediction Using ML Pipeline
 # Steps to Run App

-## 1. Download The model_weights.h5 and put it in main Directory where app.py is there
+## 1. Download The model_weights.h5 and Architecture json file , put it in main Directory where app.py is there.

 https://baitrainingdataset.blob.core.windows.net/interviewdata/model_architecture_and_weights.zip